marras/react-native-polygonal-menu/README.md

 2. Using a graphics tool (e.g. GIMP), determine the edges of the polygonal buttons in your menu and store them as array of vertices (see `examples/assets/mainRegions.json`

+   NOTE: the coordinates of the verties should be given in the units of the original image (pixels).
 3. Insert the `<PolygonalMenu>` component into your app

 ``` typescript